sangwook-uxpin/sftptogo-docs-kr/docs/questions-and-answers/troubleshooting-slow-connection-time.md

 1. Try to connect to SFTP To Go from a different computer.
 The problem may be your computer and services (e.g. anti-virus apps) that are causing these connectivity issues.
 If it works well on the new computer, it is recommended that you resolve issues found within your computer.

 1. If, after running these two tests, you still experience slow connection time or connection timeouts, use the following command pattern on a Mac console to get a client side log with timestamps.
-Replace `URL` with your add-on URL (copied from the add-on dashboard):
+Replace `URL` with your organization's URL (copied from the SFTP To Go dashboard):

 ```shell
 sftp -v URL 2>&1 | while read line; do echo "`date -u +"%Y-%m-%dT%H:%M:%SZ"` $line"; done